Compared with the Forerunner 35 the design of the 45 is completely updated. Instead of the square design it is beautifully round.

 Next to that I figured out most of the functionalities by ‘playing’ with the watch after I had completed my runs.
 Normally I make sure the last km I am walking home and in that 10 minutes you get a very good feeling on how to use the watch.

 To come back to the design, it has a color screen which can be adjusted and set as you like it.
 There are different configurations in screen settings and colors.
+The material of the screen itself has a high quality and doesn’t scratch easily.

 The backlight can be put on and off manually or automatically.
 I changed it to manually because it was going on and off quite often and manually operated it had a benefit on the battery life.